Zome Primer

 In the case of the pattern with five-fold symmetry, there isn’t uniformity.
 Different points have different patterns in their immediate neighborhoods.
 Instead of the pattern simply reproducing itself across the page, it becomes steadily more intricate.

-If the lines of the 31-zone star followed no pattern, it would be possible to form planes—each with a different orientation.
+If the lines of the 31-zone star followed no pattern, it would be possible to form

 In our 31-zone system, the pairs of lines form only 121 different planes—this is because some of the pairs of lines lie on the same plane.
 Thus, our 31-zone star is singular.[1]